Violence against women: Honor killings

 Honor killings are a common form of violence against women in certain parts of the world.
-Honor killings are perpetrated by family members (usually husbands, fathers, uncles or brothers) against women in the family who are believed to have placed dishonor to the family.
+Honor killings are perpetrated by family members (usually husbands, fathers, uncles, or brothers) against women in the family who are believed to have caused dishonor to the family.
 The death of the dishonorable woman is believed to restore honor.
-These killings are a traditional practice, believed to have originated from tribal customs where an allegation against a woman can be enough to defile a family's reputation.
+These killings are a traditional practice believed to have originated from tribal customs, where an allegation against a woman can be enough to defile a family's reputation.
 Women are killed for reasons such as refusing to enter an arranged marriage, being in a relationship that is disapproved by their relatives, attempting to leave a marriage, having sex outside marriage, becoming the victim of rape, and dressing in ways that are deemed inappropriate, among others.
-In cultures where female virginity is highly valued and considered mandatory before marriage; in extreme cases, rape victims are killed in honor killings.
-Victims may also be forced by their families to marry the rapist in order to restore the family's "honor".
+In cultures where female virginity is highly valued and considered mandatory before marriage, in extreme cases, rape victims are killed in honor killings.
+Victims may also be forced by their families to marry the rapist in order to restore the family's "honor.".
 In Lebanon, the Campaign Against Lebanese Rape Law - Article 522 was launched in December 2016 to abolish the article that permitted a rapist to escape prison by marrying his victim.
+In Italy, before 1981, the Criminal Code provided for mitigating circumstances in case of a killing of a woman or her sexual partner for reasons related to honor, providing for a reduced sentence.

-Honor killings are common in countries such as Afghanistan, Egypt, Iraq, Jordan, Lebanon, Libya, Morocco, Pakistan, Saudi Arabia, Syria, Turkey, Yemen.
-Honor killings also occur in immigrant communities in Europe, the United States and Canada.
+Honor killings are common in countries such as Afghanistan, Egypt, Iraq, Jordan, Lebanon, Libya, Morocco, Pakistan, Saudi Arabia, Syria, Turkey, and Yemen.
+Honor killings also occur in immigrant communities in Europe, the United States, and Canada.
 Although honor killings are most often associated with the Middle East and South Asia, they occur in other parts of the world too.
 In India, honor killings occur in the northern regions of the country, especially in the states of Punjab, Haryana, Bihar, Uttar Pradesh, Rajasthan, Jharkhand, Himachal Pradesh and Madhya Pradesh.
 In Turkey, honor killings are a serious problem in Southeastern Anatolia.